Building a sustainable future for the New Colombo Plan

 Business has a key role to play.
 The ASEAN region is, and will always be, important to Australian companies.
 When aggregated, ASEAN represented Australia’s third largest trading partner in 2016, while Australia was ASEAN’s sixth.
 In 2015, two-way trade amounted to more than $90 billion and two-way investment totalled around $227 billion.

 Many of Australia’s largest listed companies, including in finance, transport and logistics, healthcare, education and property sectors have established a permanent presence in the region.
 ANZ, Macquarie, Lend Lease, Linfox, Bluescope, Telstra and Blackmores are just a few iconic Australian names actively investing and operating in South-East Asia.

 Future success in the ASEAN region will require a highly skilled workforce with in-country experience and relationships.
 The NCP is an ideal platform for Australian companies to identify and attract exceptional Australian students who have studied in some of the leading universities in the region.

 Of the total scholars who have completed or have been awarded their NCP scholarship, around 86 per cent have undertaken internships with local or Australian organisations.
 But the demand for internships outpaces supply.

 To date, many companies including KPMG, have answered the call and provided valuable internship experiences.
 Given the large number of students and the diversity of skills, more Australian and foreign companies and institutions across a wide range of sectors need to get involved in the program through the provision of professional placement opportunities to NCP scholars.

-Interviewed for this essay, Kevin said:
+Interviewed for this essay, McCann said:

 “The New Colombo Plan has enabled over 30,000 Australian students the opportunity to undertake cross disciplinary field work and mobility programs in Asia and the Pacific.
 It has the enthusiastic support of Australian students for its relationship building with, and benefit to people in the host countries.”